Empathetic Dialog Generation with Fine-Grained Intents: Abstract

 \section{Abstract}

-The task of empathetic response generation aims at generating syntactically correct and, more importantly, emotionally appropriate responses following previous dialog turns.
-Existing models either directly incorporate pre-defined emotion information to guide the response generation, or use deterministic rules to decide the response emotion, ignoring the subtle emotion interactions captured in human conversations.
-With the advent of advanced language models, it is possible to learn the nuanced emotional exchanges captured in natural language dialogs.
-To fully explore the range of emotions and dialog intents, it is important to curate a dataset large enough to shed light on the general understanding of human emotional interactions in our conversations.
-In this paper, we describe in detail the curation process of a large-scale dialog dataset where each utterance is labeled with one of 32 emotions and 9 intent categories.
-We then show how to build a multi-turn empathetic dialog model that performs well compared to its baselines over 6,000 human evaluated instances.
+Empathetic dialog generation aims at generating coherent responses following previous dialog turns and, more importantly, showing a sense of caring and a desire to help.
+Existing models either rely on pre-defined emotion labels to guide the response generation, or use deterministic rules to decide the emotion of the response.
+With the advent of advanced language models, it is possible to learn subtle interactions directly from the dataset, providing that the emotion categories offer sufficient nuances and other non-emotional but emotional regulating intents are included.
+In this paper, we describe how to incorporate a taxonomy of 32 emotion categories and 8 additional emotion regulating intents to succeed the task of empathetic response generation.
+To facilitate the training, we also curated a large-scale emotional dialog dataset from movie subtitles.
+Through a carefully designed crowdsourcing experiment, we evaluated and demonstrated how our model produces more empathetic dialogs compared with its baselines.